frictionlessdata/datapackage/data-packages/index.md

 ### Optional Fields

-A resource MAY contain any number of additional fields.
-Common fields include:
+A resource MAY contain any number of additional properties.
+Common properties include:

 * `title`: a title or label for the resource.
 * `description`: a description of the resource.